Benex254/FastAnime/README.md

 # remember python indexing starts at 0
 fastanime download -t <anime-title> -r '<episode-1>:<episode>'

-# merge subtitles with ffmpeg to mkv format; aniwatch tends to give subs as separate files
+# merge subtitles with ffmpeg to mkv format; hianime tends to give subs as separate files
 # and dont prompt for anything
 # eg existing file in destination instead remove
 # and clean